ECS, Faculty of Physical Sciences and Engineering

 Note: the explain link requires heavy processing and may take some time to load.

-As Life Sciences Interface Lecturer in ECS my main research interests are bionanoscience and bionanotechnology applications of bioengineering, including microscale protein expression, microfluidic cell arrays, semiconductor biosensors, and ion channel nanopores.
+As Senior Lecturer / Associate Professor at the Life Sciences Interface of ECS my main research interests are bionanoscience and bionanotechnology applications of bioengineering, including microscale protein expression, microfluidic cell arrays, semiconductor biosensors, and ion channel nanopores.
 Before I came to Southampton I worked as a postdoctoral fellow in Melbourne and in Oxford, after obtaining a PhD in biophysics and a first degree in (bio)chemistry in Utrecht.
 I routinely collaborate with a wide range of scientists and engineers, from theoreticians to molecular biologists and clean room experts.
 I host engineers who are interested in biomedical applications of nanotechnology as well as bioscientists who are keen to gain experience with nano- and microfabrication.
 Please have a look at the 'Research' tab for a selection of current projects and a description of the facilities that I use for my research.